Dalingshan: Sports and culture

 Dalingshan Forest Park (大岭山森林公园) is to the town's west.
 The mountain of Dalingshan overlooks the town.
 It can be seen from Houjie town and other surrounding towns.
 The park has entrances at Humen, Houjie, and several parts of Dalingshan town.
 There are many hiking trails and temples within the park.
 Maitreya (future Buddha) can be found inside the park alongside temples and the tree-lined Huaihu Reservoir.
-Views of the Humen Pearl River Bridge (虎门大桥) can be seen from the southwest corner of the park.
+Views of the Humen Pearl River Bridge can be seen from the southwest corner of the park.

 Economy

 The high tech commerce park in the Songshan Lake district (opened in 2003).

 Social issues

 Songshan Lake Hospital is affiliated to Zhongshan University and located within a short distance of both university sites.